-At June 30, 2022, gross sales tax refundable was \$2,501 compared to \$2,497 at December 31, 2021.
-The increase in the first six months of 2022 related to South African VAT receivable.
-There was no change in the provision for sales tax refundable at June 30, 2022.
-In the first quarter of 2021 the company determined that sales tax refundable in Canada is uncollectible and in the first six months of 2021 the company recorded a loss of \$2,446 in loss on uncollectible accounts receivable within the consolidated statements of earnings (loss) and comprehensive income (loss).
+There was no change in the gross sales tax refundable or provision for sales tax refundable at September 30, 2022.
+In the first quarter of 2021 the company determined that sales tax refundable in Canada is uncollectible and in the first nine months of 2021 the company recorded a loss of \$2,446 in loss on uncollectible accounts receivable within the consolidated statements of loss and comprehensive loss.